Integrations

 Verification

-After successful configuration, Settings → Integrations shows a "Connected" status for Jira Cloud, Jira-specific tests are available in the Tests section, and test refreshes deliver results without authentication errors.
+After successful configuration, a link icon will be present in Tidal Tasks and Issues, and Jira-specific tests are available in the Tests section.
+Test refreshes now deliver results without authentication errors.

 Save API token: Note the API token securely - it's no longer visible after creation and uniquely needed for troubleshooting